TinEye/tineye-services-nodejs/README.md

 Tineye services is a module that is designed to work with tineye products: Match Engine, Mobile Engine, Multicolor Engine and Wine Engine.

+Learn more at www.tineye.com
+Official Documentation Available at https://services.tineye.com/docs

 ## Installation
 ```shell
 npm install tineye-services